-History and Memory-100 points (10% of grade)
+History and Memory interview and essay-100 points (10% of grade)

-For this assignment, find an elderly person in your life (over 70 years old) who is willing to talk on the phone with you for an interview.
+For this assignment, find an elder in your life (over 60 years old) who is willing to meet in person or talk on the phone with you for an interview.
 Ask them about how the world has changed over their lifetimes.
 Do any specific events from their youth seem to carry a different meaning today?
 Did they have any hopes or fears that didn't actually happen, such a world peace or nuclear war?
 Your conversation should be at least 20 minutes.
 Please ask follow-up questions and take notes.
-In your essay (800 words minimum), share your findings and your own thoughts on the interview.
-Upload to Tests & Quizzes on Blackboard.
-Due 3/5.
+In your essay (800 words min.), share your findings and your own thoughts on the interview.
+Upload to the Essay Assignments section on Blackboard.
+Due 9/23